jake-stewart/jfind.vim/README.md

 If you don't use neovim, probably use [fzf.vim](https://github.com/junegunn/fzf.vim).

-I will not be adding new features to this plugin.
+I will not be adding new features to this plugin since I do not use regular vim.
 I will only fix bugs.

 ### Dependencies
  - [jfind](https://github.com/jake-stewart/jfind) (Required)